William Street tunnel: Tunnelling

-The start of tunnelling was delayed by several weeks due to mechanical problems with the TBM, including problems with jacking rings used to position the TBM and the conveyor belt.
+The start of tunnelling was delayed by several weeks because of mechanical problems with the TBM, including problems with jacking rings used to position the TBM and the conveyor belt.
 Tunnelling from Esplanade station began on 25 October 2005.
-Grout was injected into the ground underneath buildings above the tunnel's path to reduce ground movement.
-Initial planning aimed for the TBM to bore 4 m per day, increasing to 10 m per day.
-However, after one week the TBM had bored just 3.5 m.
-Progress was slow due to problems with o-rings, which needed to be replaced.
-There were further delays the following week due to industrial action.
-It was intended that the first tunnel between the Esplanade and William Street stations, a distance of 470 m, would be completed before Christmas, but by the start of Christmas break, the TBM had bored a distance of 240 m.
+The TBM was planned to initially bore 4 m per day, increasing to 10 m per day after several weeks, but after one week it had bored just 3.5 m.
+Progress was slow due to problems with o-rings, which needed to be replaced, and industrial action the following week.
+The first tunnel between the Esplanade and William Street stations, spanning 470 m, was intended to be completed before Christmas, but by the start of Christmas break, the TBM had bored 240 m.
 Tunnelling resumed early from the Christmas break to make up for lost time.
+The first phase of tunnelling passed under several buildings, including the heritage-listed Walsh's Building.
+Grout was injected into the ground underneath buildings above the tunnel's path as part of a compensation grouting program to reduce ground settlement.

 The TBM broke through into William Street station on 7 February 2006.
-It was relaunched heading north on 4 May, reaching the Roe Street dive structure on 3 June, twelve days ahead of schedule.
-The TBM was launched from Esplanade station for the second time on 19 July and reached William Street station on the night of 30–31 August.
+It resumed tunnelling on 4 May, heading north, reaching the Roe Street dive structure on 3 June, twelve days ahead of schedule.
+After being launched from Esplanade station for the second time on 19 July, the TBM reached William Street station on the night of 30–31 August.
 It was relaunched on 22 September and reached the Roe Street dive structure on 24 October 2006.
 The section of tunnel underneath Roe Street passes less than 1 m below the century-old Claisebrook sewer.
-The maximum speed attained was 19 m over a 24-hour period.
+The maximum distance covered over a 24-hour period was 19 m.
+Minimal damage to buildings above the tunnel was recorded.
 As no buyer was found for the TBM, it was dismantled and sold for parts.

 Opening

+In April 2005, MacTiernan revealed that the City Project was not forecast to be complete until December 2006, after the October deadline.
+This postponed the Mandurah line's planned opening from December 2006 to April 2007.
+The delays were attributed to the heritage protection works at Perth Underground station, engineering challenges on the foreshore, and industrial disputes.
+The possibility of further delays caused by the City Project was first revealed by the PTA in December 2005.
+In April 2006, MacTiernan announced that the City Project's planned completion had been delayed to April 2007, pushing the Mandurah line's opening to July 2007.
+In April 2007, she announced a further delay, revising the line's opening to October 2007.